- Washington’s 2014 state legislative session is a great chance to speak up for nature here at home.

 The Washington state legislative session is underway in Olympia.
 You can influence the decisions being made by speaking up for the places you care about, and for the health and safety of the water you drink, the food you eat, the air you breathe and the wildlife you cherish.

-TAKE ACTION: Visit our "Use Your Outside Voice" page where you will find more details -- plus an easy tool to help you contact your elected representatives in Olympia and ask them to support win-win projects for nature and people through the “Conservation Works” environmental priority.
+TAKE ACTION: Visit our "Use Your Outside Voice" page where you will find more details—plus an easy tool to help you contact your elected representatives in Olympia.
+Let them know that you support sound policies that protect nature and help people.
 [And while you are there, sign the pledge to receive future updates and calls-to-action about important policy matters about nature.]

 For decades, Washingtonians have supported environmental protections that ensure we have clean air to breathe, clean water to drink, and a high quality of life that attracts talent from around the world.
 As we move forward in our economic recovery, the Conservancy urges the state to commit capital funding to win-win projects that create local jobs now, improve the health of our environment, and make our communities more resilient to extreme weather, fire, habitat loss and other threats.